Libya

 | Dilapidated infrastructure and frequent power outages hindering the efficiency of modern business operations |

-YES, BUT LIGHTLY.
-Personal income tax in Libya is light (10% at the top), and the territorial regime narrows the catchment further: foreign-source income falls outside.
-Friendly headline, friendlier design.
+Income tax in Libya is already light (10% at the top), and the territorial regime shrinks the net further: foreign-source income doesn't even enter it.

-YES, BUT TAXED.
-Corporate tax in Libya lands at a moderate 20% with no IP-box softening.
-Standard accounting, VAT at n/a, standard administrative weight.
-Nothing exotic in either direction.
+Corporate tax in Libya lands at a moderate 20%, no IP-box to soften it.
+Standard accounting, VAT at n/a, the usual dose of paperwork.
+Nothing to celebrate, nothing to flee.

 | Country | Status | Dividends | Interest | Royalties |